Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Experiments

 \subsection{RQ4: Efficiency and Scalability}

-With the introduction of Fisher-based second-order information, computational efficiency becomes a key factor for practical adoption.
-Table~\ref{tab:efficiency} compares models in terms of parameter count, training time, inference latency, and GPU memory usage to assess the deployment potential of TaCCS-DFA.
+After introducing complex second-order information, computational efficiency becomes a key indicator for measuring the practicality of the method.
+Table~\ref{tab:efficiency} compares the performance of each model in terms of parameter count, training time, inference latency, and GPU memory usage, thereby evaluating the practical deployment potential of TaCCS-DFA.